c3lang/c3-web/src/content/docs/references/docs/optionals.md

 ### Functions conditionally run when called with Optional arguments

-When calling a function with an Optionals as arguments, the “Result” will be the first “Excuse” found looking left-to-right.
+When calling a function with an Optionals as arguments, the result will be the first Excuse found looking left-to-right.
-The function is only executed if all Optional arguments have a “Result”.
+The function is only executed if all Optional arguments have a result.

 ```c3
 import std::io;